zrosenbauer/macbook/README.md

 # Macbook

 [@zrosenbauers](https://twitter.com/zrosenbauer)'s setup script(s) for new Macbooks.
-These scripts are NOT idempotent aka running once should be enough.
+These scripts are NOT idempotent aka you can only run them once.

 ## Getting Started